-However, settling payments on an RTGS basis does impose liquidity requirements on participants.
-RITS assists participants in the management of these requirements through its liquidity-efficient design, the provision of liquidity under repo, and the provision of real-time information on transactions and ESA balances.
-The Bank's operational staff also continuously monitor settlement activity and participant balances in RITS for evidence of any disruption to the flow of liquidity, which could occur if a participant experienced an operational or financial problem.
-RITS's participation requirements aim to reduce the probability that such problems arise.
+However, settling payments on an RTGS basis does place liquidity demands on participants.
+RITS assists participants in the management of their liquidity requirements through its liquidity-efficient design, the provision of liquidity under repo, and the provision of real-time information on transactions and ESA balances.
+The Bank's operational staff also continuously monitor settlement activity and participant balances in RITS for evidence of any disruption to the flow of liquidity, which